Do the Digit Insurance

 The Government of India determines and revises the Sukanya Samriddhi Yojana interest rate quarterly.
 As mentioned in the above table, it was revised on December 29, 2023.

-What are the conditions to withdraw money from the Sukanya Samriddhi Yojana account?
+What are the Conditions for Withdrawing Money from the Sukanya Samriddhi Yojana account?

-Sukanya Samriddhi Yojana withdrawal rules allow for up to 50% of the account balance at the end of the financial year.
-The withdrawal can be allowed only for two reasons, namely higher education and marriage.
+Sukanya Samriddhi Yojana withdrawal rules allow up to 50% of the account balance to be withdrawn at the end of the financial year.
+This withdrawal can be made only for two reasons: higher education and marriage.

-However, the withdrawal will be allowed only after the girl turns 18 or if she has passed the 10th standard, whichever comes first.
-In addition, the account holder has to furnish documentary proof (confirmed admission letter from education institute or fee-slip from similar institutes justifying the financial requirement).
+However, withdrawal will be allowed only after the girl turns 18 or has passed the 10th standard, whichever comes first.
+In addition, the account holder has to furnish documentary proof (a confirmed admission letter from an education institute or fee slip from similar institutes justifying the financial requirement).

 Sukanya Samriddhi Yojana Scheme is devised with a maturity period of 21 years from the date of opening.
 However, premature closure of the Sukanya Samriddhi Yojana account is allowed on special grounds.
 Such as-